Learning from Regulatory Downgrades 2019/20

 - Financial Planning and Capacity

 When planning for the future boards will need to ensure that plans are robust and well founded.
-They also need to ensure that there is sufficient capacity to undertake the financial work required.
+They also need to ensure that there is sufficient capacity to undertake the financial work required, particular where ambitious development programmes are considered.

 - Internal Controls